AlexLazarenko/ReslivTestBot/README.md

 # ReslivTestBot
 Application that service telegram bot.
 This bot can send to you information about city, whose name you send to him.
 Information stored in a database managed by REST API (Swagger).
+Available cities now is Minsk, Grodno, Vitebsk, Gomel.

 ## Built With
 * 	[Maven](https://maven.apache.org/) - Dependency Management
 * 	[OpenJDK](http://jdk.java.net/archive/) - Java™ Platform, Standard Edition Development Kit